Introduction to Multi-Armed Bandits: Optimal algorithms and regret bounds (no proofs)

 \begin{remark} For a given distribution $D$, the supremum in \eqref{BwK:eq:BwK-UCB} is obtained when upper confidence bounds are used for rewards, and lower confidence bounds are used for resource consumption:

 Accordingly, choosing a distribution with maximal $\UCB$ can be implemented by a linear program:

 \end{remark}

-\sectionBibNotes The general setting of \BwK is introduced in \citet{BwK-focs13-conf,BwK-focs13}, along with an optimal solution \eqref{BwK:eq:optimal-UB}, the lower bound \eqref{BwK:eq:LB}, and a detailed discussion of various motivational examples. \LagrangeBwK, the algorithm this chapter focuses on, is from a subsequent paper \citep{AdvBwK-focs19}. \footnote{\citet{rivera2018online}, in a simultaneous and independent work, put forward a similar algorithm, and analyze it for ``bandit convex optimization with knapsacks" (see below) under full feedback.} The lower bound is also implicit in an earlier paper \citep{DevanurJSW-jacm19}.
+\sectionBibNotes The general setting of \BwK is introduced in \citet{BwK-focs13-conf,BwK-focs13}, along with an optimal solution \eqref{BwK:eq:optimal-UB}, the matching lower bound, and a detailed discussion of various motivational examples.
+(The lower bound is also implicit in earlier work of \citet{DevanurJSW-jacm19}.) \LagrangeBwK, the algorithm this chapter focuses on, is from a subsequent paper \citep{AdvBwK-focs19}. \footnote{\citet{rivera2018online}, in a simultaneous and independent work, put forward a similar algorithm, and analyze it under full feedback for the setting of ``bandit convex optimization with knapsacks" (see Section~\ref{BwK:sec:lit-extensions}).} This algorithm is in fact a ``reduction" from \BwK to bandits (see Section~\ref{BwK:sec:lit-reduction}), and also ``works" for the adversarial version (see Section~\ref{BwK:sec:lit-adv})